callgenix/claude-metrics-dashboard/README.md

 ---

 ## 2. Verify Node.js Installation

-> [!TIP]
-> If you already use Node.js regularly and know `node` and `npx` are properly installed and available from the command line, you can safely skip this section.

 Sometimes Node.js installs correctly, but Windows does not properly register the `node` and `npx` commands in the system PATH.